PostHog/posthog.com/contents/founders/what-recruiters-see.md

 We find ~5% of candidates ask for feedback.
 If we replied to each one and spent ~5min writing each email, we'd be spending 30-60min on a typical day sending people feedback.
 This is why we tell people to only expect feedback after any interview stage.
 I expect this picture is similar for most startups.

-## Recruiters love this - one weird hack to bypass all of this
+## Recruiters love this one, weird hack to bypass all of this

 Get a proper, warm referral.
 Annoying, right?
 But it works.